 The result of a collaborative effort between Sparke Helmore Lawyers, Henry Davis York, Clayton Utz and McCabes Lawyers, the Guide has had substantial input from the legal assistance sector, other law firms and experts in mental health, and the Centre.

-The Guide can be viewed in PDF, or download in Word and adapt to your organisation’s training requirements.
+The Guide can be viewed in PDF, or downloaded as a Word document and adapted to your organisation’s training requirements.
 See the accompanying videos here.

 Feedback on the Guide is encouraged and can be emailed to the Centre at [email protected]